 \section{Conclusion}

-We present a pioneering perspective aimed at mitigating the formidable overhead of SAP by reducing the number of involved entries while ensuring intact secure aggregation of original vectors.
+We present a new perspective aimed at mitigating the formidable computation overhead of SAPs by reducing the number of involved entries while ensuring intact secure aggregation of original vectors.
 Based on this, we propose \sysname, a concrete portable solution.
-After integrating with \sysname, SAP involves only $\frac{1}{\lambda}$ of original vectors.
-Moreover, we introduce extensions augmenting functionality and security, providing seamless integration and affirming the preservation of user privacy.
-Extensive experiments showcase the remarkable improvements in acceleration and communication brought by \sysname.
-Consequently, our method undoubtedly renders SAP genuinely feasible, promising inspiration for future research endeavors.
+After integrating with \sysname, $\lambda$-SecAgg involves only $\frac{1}{\lambda}$ of original vectors.
+Moreover, we introduce the disrupting variables extension to improve security.
+Extensive experiments showcase the remarkable improvements in acceleration and communication brought by \sysname\ and its portability.
+Consequently, our method undoubtedly renders SAPs genuinely feasible, promising inspiration for future research endeavors.